ryanluhi/Multi-Region-AccessPoint/README.md

 5. Tested object uploads/downloads via the MRAP endpoint.

+-create an object and insert it in the multi-region access point i created 'ap-southeast-2'
 ![create an object and insert it in the multi-region access point i created 'ap-southeast-2'](/mrap8.jpeg) -uploaded in the 'ap-southeast-2' region bucket
 ![Testing](/mrap7.jpeg)